-On this episode of the DevReady Podcast, Andrew and Anthony talk to Nathan Kirchner, founder and CTO of Presien, an AI company providing solutions for heavy machines.
+On this episode of the DevReady Podcast, Andrew and Anthony talk to Nathan Kirchner, founder and CTO of Presien, an Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through... company providing solutions for heavy machines.

 Nathan describes the process of working with heavy machinery and seeing otherwise preventable accidents.
 After spending some time designing his ideas, he presented the solution to VCs who saw its value.
-Nathan’s vision allows for engineers to build artificial intelligence platforms that give heavy machinery a sense of situational awareness.
+Nathan’s vision allows for engineers to build Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through... platforms that give heavy machinery a sense of situational awareness.
 This awareness can help reduce accidents by sensing blind spots and workers in the way of heavy equipment.
 Nathan’s company Presien currently develops this platform.

 In the episode, Nathan also explains how his concept came to life, how he built his dream team, and how he applied certain takeaways from his time in Silicon Valley.
 Nathan’s favorite catchphrase he picked up from Silicon Valley: “There are a thousand engineers who are 100% right, but unfortunately, there are 7 billion other people who don’t care.”

 ● The hardware and software used in machine situational awareness.

 ● Founding a tech business without a tech background.